dmadole/Elfos-vip/README.md

 When run with no command line argument, it just starts the monitor ROM.
 When given a filename argument, it loads that binary image to RAM at 0000 and runs it as the monitor ROM on the VIP would.

+If the file is not found at the pathname given, it is prefixed with /vip and tried again.
+This way the vip binaries can be store under /vip and found automatically just by their short name, making them easier to run.